yiisoft/docs/guide/en/start/creating-project.md

 ./yii serve
 ```

 > Note: By default, the HTTP-server will listen to port 8080.
-However, if that port is already in use or you wish to
+However, if that port is already in use, or you wish to
-serve multiple applications this way, you might want to specify what port to use.
-Just add the --port argument:
+serve many applications this way, you might want to specify what port to use via the --port argument:

 ```bash
 ./yii serve --port=8888